Skip to main content

 The confirmed hours shape the recommendation.
 Aristo is closed Monday and Sunday, open Tuesday through Thursday from 5–10 PM, open Friday from 5 PM–12 AM, open Saturday from 12 PM–12 AM.
 That makes it easier to place as a weeknight dinner or a Friday-Saturday option than as a Sunday or Monday fallback.

-Because the verified facts do not confirm seating style, bar service, menu format, cuisine, or signature dishes, those details should be treated as things to check directly with the restaurant rather than assumptions to build the night around.
+Seating style, bar service, menu format, cuisine, signature dishes are not specified, so those details should be checked directly with the restaurant rather than assumed.
 Smart casual dress is the confirmed dress code, so the safest expectation is polished but not overly formal.

 Saturday is the useful outlier because service starts at noon.
 Choose that if you want an earlier start, or use Tuesday through Thursday for a simpler dinner window.
 Friday and Saturday have later closing times, which makes them more flexible for a longer evening in Stockholm.